Carmen Sandiego Returns: Reception

 Much of the discussion about Carmen Sandiego Returns was in a new release that hearkened back to the first games in the franchise's thirty-year history.
 The Telegraph praised the game's educational content and "stellar graphics", noting it "has all the things 90's kids loved about the original character".
 According to GeekDad, the game "bring[s] the character back to life".
 The Livingston Post wrote that the game "revives the story and play of the Carmen Sandiego brand".
 MACNN said that "the voice acting is wonderful and the music and sounds have a cool edutainment circa '95 vibe".
-AppAddict praised the game's ability to retain its old gameplay while using new technology to enhance the experience, writing "Carmen Sandiego Returns is an excellent, modern addition to this beloved franchise from my childhood".
-AppleGazette had a very positive reaction to the game, after listing the game's nostalgic summary.
+AppAddict praised the game's ability to retain its old gameplay while using new technology to enhance the experience, and called the title an "excellent" modern addition to the franchise.
+AppleGazette had a positive reaction to the game, after listing the game's nostalgic summary.
 Slashgear noted that in an attempt to appeal to the next generation of gamers who may be unfamiliar with Carmen Sandiego, HMH decided to release the game onto the platform they prefer, iOS.

 There were some negative reactions to the gameplay.
 Apple N Apps gave it a 2 out of 5, writing that its nostalgia is ultimately outweighed by its simplicity, blandness, and shortness, concluding that despite a "promising pedigree" it had a "poor execution".
 MakeUseOf disliked the price point for each set of three 15-minute cases, commenting that a more cost-effective way to experience the franchise would be to download the free DOS versions of the 80's games.
 Meanwhile, TouchVision was generally ambivalent toward both the PC and iOS versions of the game.
 TouchVision criticised the PC version for requiring the player to purchase Intel RealSense, and the app version for only having three short missions for free before the player has to pay for more.